Krafpy/Island/README.md

 # 4k intro template

-This is an example template for building 4kB intros on Windows (but can apply to larger ones as well).
-It is highly inspired by
+This is an example minimal template for building 4kB intros on Windows (but can apply to larger ones as well).
+It is highly inspired by [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit writing and lots of comments so that the code appears more user-friendly to beginners.
+This project requires doesn't rely on Visual Studio (only the Build Tools) to demonstrate the details of the compilation.
-[Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros.
-I wanted to reimplement it myself with a bit of a different structure and lots of comments so that the code appears less obscure for beginners.
 The rendering and music generation is mostly based on iq's example, but the synthetizer is custom made.

 For complete beginners to demoscene, check out this article on how to